enketo/enketo-transformer/README.md

 **Note:** because `preprocess` depends on `libxmljs` which is only available for Node, `preprocess` is also not supported on the web.
 If you must preprocess an XForm before it is transformed, you may do that before calling `transform`.

+If your project uses Webpack or another bundler, you may need to [tell it to ignore the `libxslt` package](https://github.com/enketo/enketo-transformer/issues/185#issuecomment-1802426670).

 ## Development/local usage

 ### Install